Materials graph tutorial – Lens Studio

-When generating a noise, it uses these UV coordinates to determine the noise shape – which means this cut back to 0 will give a hard edge.
+When generating a noise, it uses these UV coordinates to determine the noise shape – which means this cut back to 0 will show an edge.

-So how do you add a noise to a sphere?
+So how do you add noise to a sphere?

 The Triplanar Noise subgraph (used in some Material Library materials, like ‘Jello’) doesn’t seem to have this problem, but it is not working with Voronoi noises.